Table of Contents

 - Adjusted class schedules;

-- Temporary removal from specific activities or events;
+- Temporary removal from specific programs, activities or events;

 - Campus Housing-related adjustments (where applicable);